 . . . but never wished to write.
 We laid our dear pup, Carlos to rest.
 We thought for sure he’d be around for the holidays – we pleaded for him to just hang in there, but it was too much to ask.
-We were thinking only of our needs.
+Yes, we were thinking only of our needs.
 Carli and I gave full discretion to Woody to make the call.
 Though Carlos gave love equally to all of us, Woody had a unique bond.
 On Thursday, Woody received clear communication from ‘Los that it was time, Woody exclaimed, “See, I told you Carlos could talk.”

 There’s just no easy way to say goodbye to a dear friend; the sort of friend which supports you in your darkest moments, your deepest grief, and gives love endlessly, selflessly.
 I mean, who else goes totally insane with joy when you walk through the door – even if it’s a dozen times a day?
 The love we received from Carlos was as constant as the sun.
 There is no argument from me, a man’s best friend is his dog.
 His passing leaves a big hole.
 I hold on to the hope that we’ll reunite somewhere, somehow, someday.